AlderLake/integ-26fd9a335/README.md

 # downloads full etf symbol list to etf.txt, also works for nasdaq,nyse,amex
 quote etf

-# download fresh etf lis
+# download fresh etf list and 5 years of etf data all in one file
+quote et